 - E2-64 v3 instances are the latest generation of Memory Optimized Instances.
 E2-64 v3 instances are based on the 2.3 GHz Intel XEON ® E5-2673 v4 (Broadwell) processor and can achieve 3.5GHz with Intel Turbo Boost Technology 2.0.
 E2-64 v3 instances are ideal for memory-intensive enterprise applications.

-With the upgrade to new Intel Broadwell processors, Microsoft enabled Nested Virtualization, which will allows a couple of different scenarios, when you create a Virtual Machine running Windows Server 2016 or Windows Server 2019.
+With the upgrade to new Intel Broadwell processors, Microsoft enabled Nested Virtualization, which will allow a couple of different scenarios, when you create a virtual machine running Windows Server 2016 or Windows Server 2019.